dmbarbour/wikilon/docs/CommandLine.md

 If you know about the evolution of Awelon project, the above should be familiar: it's a minor tweak of the [original definition of Awelon Object](https://github.com/dmbarbour/awelon/blob/master/AboutAO.md).
 The original AO was weak for staged programming, visual DSLs, and structured programming, but it was well suited for command line interfaces.
 The result was a very Forth-like language.
 I'm adapting this, but changing the bytecode escape to keep it unambiguous (no risk of confusing `\` with an ABC operator).

-The command language should be suitable for round-tripping to the AO dictionary and back.

 ## Naming: claw?

 What should I call this proposed language?
 The name Awelon Object is taken, and AO today is a better fit for the connotations surrounding '[object code](http://en.wikipedia.org/wiki/Object_code)'.
 So far, my best idea is **claw**: Command Language for Awelon (or Command Line for Awelon, depending on context).
 The name also puns nicely.
-I'll run with it unless someone suggests a better idea.
+I'll run with this unless someone suggests a better idea.

+## Round Tripping?

+A major design decision is whether to support round-tripping.
+If claw code is one way, i.e. converting into an ABC subprogram, that greatly simplifies some things such as introducing support for ad-hoc literal types.
+(Support for flexible literal types seems especially relevant

+## Commanding What?

+Claw code will somehow bind to a dictionary, for easy processing.
+One option is that we treat Claw code as a primitive

+## Literals

+A reasonable question is whether I want to support the inverse, rendering ABC code into a command line format for display purposes.
+If so, I will need to be cautious about how literals are handled, e.g. using the implicit `\l` after each number or text literal to place it on a common stack (as I did with the original AO).
+Otherwise, I can try something like having `42` followed implicitly by `{%integer}` and I can potentially extend the number types and other literal types.

+In 2015 June, Awelon Bytecode was updated to exclude rational numbers.
+At this time, ABC only supports integers.
+The intention is to model rational and floating point numbers in libraries, and then to eventually leverage this via compiler recognition or ABCD to get native performance (or nearly so).

+But I expect rational and decimal numbers will have much value on the command line.
+So this creates some extra pressure towards the former approach, where literals are processed by words from the dictionary rather than in an implicit manner.
+This does have some advantages: the set of literals is potentially more extensible if processed by dictionary words.

+With words, we could still force words onto a stack.
+But I'm not sure this would gain us very much.

 ## Value Types

 The original AO supported only texts and numbers.

+I'm not entirely sure what I want for Claw code.

 Originally, I did support fractional and decimal numbers, e.g. `3.141` and `2/3`, but

   But good support for other value structures such as lists, maps, maybe vectors of some sort, would have been convenient.
 How much can I do, while keeping the command language thin and simple and suitable for one-liners?